04. Waging Peace

 Dressed in white, the women demanded a political solution to the conflict which has divided the two communities for decades.
 They also demanded that women have an equal say in peace negotiations.

-“We are women from the right, the left, Jews and Arabs, from the cities and the periphery and we have decided that we stop the next war," they stated.
+“We are women from the right, the left, Jews and Arabs, from the cities and the periphery and we have decided that we will stop the next war," they stated.

 The gathering lasted for two weeks and culminated in a meeting in a “tent of reconciliation”, where women and children crafted signs reading “peace be upon you” in Arabic and Hebrew.
 The tent was named for Hagar and Sarah, scriptural mothers of Ishmael and Isaac, the half-brother patriarchs of Muslims and Jews.